Double-baked cheese soufflés

 Method

-Roughly chop the onion and put into a milk saucepan with the milk, bay leaf and nutmeg, bring up to the boil, turn off and put to one side.
+Roughly chop the onion and put into a small saucepan with the milk, bay leaf and nutmeg.
+Bring the milk up to the boil, turn off and put to one side to infuse.

 Preheat your oven to 180c.